Autonomous Robust Manipulation via Optimization with Uncertainty-aware Reachability

 Results

-We evaluated ARMOUR on seven Hard Scenarios, with the start pose shown in white and the goal pose shown in black.
-There are seven tasks in the Hard Scenarios set: (1) from inside to outside of a box, (2-3) from one side of a wall to another, (4) between two horizontal posts, (5) from a sink to a cupboard, (6) from one set of shelves to another, (7) through a small window.
+We evaluated ARMOUR on seven Hard Scenarios, with the start pose shown in blue and the goal pose shown in green There are seven tasks in the Hard Scenarios set: (1) from inside to outside of a box, (2-3) from one side of a wall to another, (4) between two horizontal posts, (5) from a sink to a cupboard, (6) from one set of shelves to another, (7) through a small window.
 (Please check the following videos in Chrome, Firefox or Edge)

 Related Projects